mrhan1993/Fooocus-API/README.md

 All the generation api support for response in PNG bytes directly when request's 'Accept' header is 'image/png'.

-All the generation api support async process by pass parameter `async_process`` to true.
+All the generation api support async process by pass parameter `async_process` to true.
 And then use query job api to retrieve progress and generation results.

+Break change from v0.3.0:
+* The generation apis won't return `base64` field expect request parameters set `require_base64` to true.
+* The generation apis return a `url` field where the generated image can be requested via a static file url.

 #### Text to Image
 > POST /v1/generation/text-to-image